josephonifade/GMU-CS-SCHEDULER/README.md

 ### Extension explanations

 To view the website, **assuming you're using Visual Stuido Code (VSC) as your IDE**, download the VSC extention **Live Server** (by Ritwick Dey) and reload.
 If you navigate to html/index.html, there will be a "Go Live" button on your taskbar.
-Clicking that will open a local server and open up index.html, and it's a live reloading server, so any changes you make will be reflected as soon as you run `npm run build` again.
+Clicking that will open a local server and open up index.html, and it's a live reloading server, so any changes you make will be reflected as soon as you run `npm start` again.
 If you're not using VSC, there are similar live server options elsewhere.

 You'll also want to download the VSC extension **Prettier - Code formatter** by Esben Petersen.
-It's a code formatter, so if you try to run `npm run build` and you get a ton of linting errors, you can right click and run "Format Document" and it should fix a lot of things.
+It's a code formatter, so if you try to run `npm start` and you get a ton of linting errors, you can right click and run "Format Document" and it should fix a lot of things.

 ## NPM Package Explanations
 - Project dependencies